evkx/evkx.github.io/content/models/lotus/eletre/Eletre_S/_index.md

 The vehicle supports fast DC charging with a maximum power of 350 kW.
 Charging from 0% to 100% takes approximately 51 minutes, while a more typical scenario from 10% to 80% takes 20 minutes with an average charging speed of 225 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 68%.
 This results in an effective charging speed, including time lost, of 189 kW, with each charging session taking about 23 minutes and 8 seconds.
 This exceptionally fast charging capability makes the Lotus Eletre S one of the most efficient and convenient EVs for long-distance travel.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 27 kWh/100 km, the trip would take approximately 9 hours and 11 minutes.
-This journey would require two charging stops from 1% to 75%, with a total charging time of 51 minutes.
+In a 1000 km challenge at a constant speed of 120 km/h (75 mph) with an assumed consumption rate of 27 kWh/100 km, the trip would take about 9 hours and 11 minutes, requiring two charging stops from 1% to 75%, totaling 51 minutes of charging time.

 ### Onboard Charger

-The standard onboard charger supports up to 22 kW for Level 1 and Level 2 AC charging.
-This allows you to fully charge the battery from 0 to 100% in approximately 4 hours and 57 minutes using a home charging setup.
+The standard onboard charger supports up to 22 kW for Level 1 and Level 2 AC charging, allowing a full charge from 0 to 100% in about 4 hours and 57 minutes using a home setup.

 ### Charge Port